richdevelopments/corporate-dashboard/README.md

 - Most of the charts have subheadings above them.
 The Stacked Chart has the date range above it.
 This dynamically changes depending on the date range selected.

-**Instructions button**
+**Information button**

-- The Instructions button reveals instruction on how to use the dashboard.
-I added some jQuery to make the transition smoother, fading in when the button is first clicked and fading out when the Instruction button is clicked again.
+- The Information button reveals a modal which displays information on how to use the dashboard.

 **Charts**